DS-100/textbook/_sources/additional_resources.md

 - A more formal treatment of confidence intervals, prediction intervals, testing, and the bootstrap can be found in [_Mathematical Statistics and Data Analysis_](https://www.cengage.com/c/mathematical-statistics-and-data-analysis-3e-rice/9780534399429/) by Rice.

-- The [The ASA Statement on p-Values: Context, Process, and Purpose](https://doi.org/10.1080/00031305.2016.1154108) by Wasserstein and Lazar provides valuable insights into the $p$-value.
+- The [The ASA Statement on p-Values: Context, Process, and Purpose](https://doi.org/10.1080/00031305.2016.1154108) by Wasserstein and Lazar provides valuable insights into $p$-values.
 Additionally, the topic of p-hacking is addressed in [The Statistical Crisis in Science](https://doi.org/10.1511/2014.111.460) by Gelman and Loken.

 - Information about rank tests and other nonparametric statistics can be found in [_Nonparametric Rank Tests_](https://doi.org/10.1007/978-3-642-04898-2_417_) by Hettmansperger.